Cookie Consent

 How to measure the effectiveness of your contract risk management process

-After you’ve implemented the above best practices for contract risk management, you need to ensure the effectiveness of your process by introducing a risk-scoringr system and measuring litigation and enforcement actions against the company.
+After you’ve implemented the above best practices for contract risk management, you need to ensure the effectiveness of your process by introducing a risk-scoring system and measuring litigation and enforcement actions against the company.

 A risk scoring system for contract risk should be based on a comprehensive analysis of various factors that can impact the likelihood of a contract dispute and the potential financial and reputational harm to the organization.